-Iran has one of the richest histories in the world, fantastic food & architecture and tons of natural wonders, most of which are unknown to the outside world.
+Iran has one of the richest histories in the world, fantastic food & architecture, and tons of natural wonders, most of which are unknown to the outside world.

-But Iran often gets a bad time by western media and politicians, but in fact, Iran one of the safest countries in the world for tourists and the well-educated population of more than 80 million is considered to be the friendliest and most welcoming people in the world as a whole.
+But Iran often gets a bad time by western media and politicians, but in fact, Iran is one of the safest countries in the world for tourists, and the well-educated population of more than 80 million is considered to be the friendliest and most welcoming people in the world as a whole.

 Iran offers everything from the rugged landscape to the fascinating culture; it’s quite unlike any other country in the world.

 However, this means that it’s certainly a country that you need to know a bit more about before booking your ticket.

 From visas to money issues and cultural differences, there are so many important things to know before travelling to Iran.

 This shouldn’t stop you from visiting the beautiful country, though, as a quick read of this comprehensive guide will provide all the essential things that you need to know.

 Things You Should Know Before Traveling To Iran.